-Goddard was born on 5 October 1882 in Worcester, Massachusetts, USA.
+Goddard was born on 5 October 1882 in Worcester, Massachusetts, United States.
 From an early age, as electric power was introduced into American cities, Goddard became fascinated by science and technology and was readily encouraged by his father.
 An epiphany of sorts came for him at the age of 17 when, perched atop a cherry tree, he “imagined how wonderful it would be to make some device which had even the possibility of ascending to Mars”, as he later recalled.

 In 1907 he had his first taste of rocketry at Worcester Polytechnic Institute in Massachusetts, when he attempted to propel a small rocket with gunpowder.
 In 1909 he began his graduate studies at Clark University in Worcester, before accepting a research fellowship at Princeton University’s Palmer Physical Laboratory in 1912.